 Many children and adults are able to quickly reduce the intensity and frequency of their tics by practicing CBIT therapy strategies.
-Progress is dependent on motivation to manage tics, tic severity, and family support.
+Progress is dependent on their motivation to manage tics, tic severity, and family support.
 Click here for a brief video about how CBIT helps to manage tics.

 This video is about Tourette Syndrome and viewing it may trigger tics in some people.